daryllxd/lifelong-learning/self-improvement/books/daron-acemoglu-why-nations-fail.md

 - Ex: Peru is not condemned to poverty, as it was very rich when it was the Incan empire.
 - IMF itself recognizes that poor development is caused by bad economic policies and institutions.
 - History is littered with examples of reform movements that succumbed to the iron law of oligarchy and replaced one set of extractive institutions with even more pernicious ones.
+  - French Revolution: Empowering a broader segment of society which rose up against the regime in France and managed to pave the way for a more pluralistic political system.
+  - On making it easier to empower/develop inclusive political institutions: centralized order (so social movements challenging existing regimes do not descend into lawlessness, having pre-existing political institutions that introduce a modicum of pluralism, and the presence of civil society institutions that can coordinate the demands of the population so that opposition movements can't be crushed by the current elites.
+- The media: empowerment of society is difficult to coordinate and maintain without widespread information about whether there are economic and political abuses by those in power.
+  - This is why authoritarian regimes do their best to fight a free media.
+  - Peru: Apparently, Fujimori paid $9 million, $10 million to control TV stations.
+More than $1 million to mainstream newspapers.
+  - China: "The Party controls the armed forces, the Party controls cadres, and the Party controls the news."